Morales1408/Massive-data-management/Executive report - Covid 2019 (México).md

 ## Initial ideas, limitations the team had and changes that were made <a name="initial"></a>

-The team decided to choose a current topic that the entire world faces and deals with, including the health, industrial sector, agricultural sector, academic, among other sectors.
+The team decided to choose a current topic that the entire world faces and deals with, including the health, industrial sector, agricultural sector, educational, among other sectors.
 COVID-19 has shown its presence on anyone's life.

 Our approach will be focused on our country: Mexico.
 With the purpose of finding interesting information for us which might lead us to a deeper analysis.
 The main justification of the election of such topic is that the data can be found online due to different sectors that provide API's with the registered data related to this pandemia.
 Or at least that was we thought.
 Our proposal is guided by our knowledge and a value added by making a prediction with Machine Learning.